AdaCore/training_material/courses/ada_essentials/110_private_types/88-private_types.lab.rst

    - Implement a program to create a map such that

       + Map key is a country name
-      + Map component content are the associated content and the colors in the flag
+      + Map component content should include the associated continent and the colors in the flag

    - Map operations should include